Truth be told, a deep connection with another person is what INFJs crave the most.

 2. Feed us.

-I mean this literally and figuratively.
-INFJs thrive in intellectual environments.
-We are very cognitive people, and along with our deeply sensitive nature, we want to be around people who have ideas and opinions they are passionate about.
-INFJs love to learn.
-It is common to find us with our nose in a book.
-We don’t shy away from conversations about literature, science, politics, religion, etc. We will dive deep with you if you allow us the space to do so.
+INFJs love to learn, and it is common to find us with our nose in a book.
+Along with our deeply sensitive nature, we are also very cognitive people, and we don’t shy away from conversations about literature, science, politics, religion, etc. Feed us in the intellectual sense.
+We will dive deep with you if you allow us the space to do so.

-Literally, feed us.
-INFJs are always in their heads, rarely taking time to step into reality.
-If your INFJ is in one of those weird head-space moods, bring them back to Earth with a plate of food and a cozy movie night.
+Also literally feed us.
+INFJs are always in their heads, rarely taking the time to step into the present moment.
+If your INFJ is in one of those weird head-space moods, bring them back to Earth with a plate of food or their favorite snack.

 3. Check in on us.